dotnet/csharplang/spec/types.md

 > [!NOTE]
 > For efficiency reasons, this requirement is not intended to actually have the implementation generate a constructor call.
 For value types, the default value expression (§12.7.15) produces the same result as using the default constructor.

-In the code below, variables i, j and k are all initialized to zero.
+[*Example*: In the code below, variables i, j and k are all initialized to zero.

 ```csharp
 class A